cavecomputing/nanobear/README.md

 **SillyTavern Presets**<br>
 *My chat completion preset is opinionated.
 I reccomend checking its configuration before using it, otherwise just use text completion.*

+**Please Note**: I currently do not have presets for v0.8a uploaded but you can copy/paste the preset at the bottom.

 |version|link|
 |---|---|
 |SillyTavern Preset (Text Completion, v0.7)|[download](/st/nano-bear-v0.7-text.json)|